 Hi there.
-I’m an award-winning radio producer, field recordist, broadcast artist, multi-instrumentalist, and songwriter based in Los Angeles, CA.
+I’m an award-winning radio producer, field recordist, broadcast artist, multi-instrumentalist, and composer based in Los Angeles, CA.

 My work can be found here under four broad categories:

-As a radio producer, engineer, and music supervisor, my clients include This American Life, 99% Invisible, Slate.com, KCRW’s UnFictional, Studio 360 (WNYC), USC Annenberg School for Communication and Journalism, TED Radio Hour (NPR), Latino USA, On the Media (WNYC), Monocle, KCRW’s Strangers, and many others.
-I’m also the Senior Radio Producer for L.A.
-Theatre Works, where since 2008 I’ve worked with noted playwrights including Neil LaBute, David Auburn, Kenneth Lonergan, Michael Hollinger, Itamar Moses, Stephen Adly Guirgis, and Richard Montoya (Culture Clash) to adapt their original stage plays to the audio medium.
+As a radio producer, engineer, mixer, composer, and music supervisor, my clientele includes This American Life, 99% Invisible, Studio 360 (WNYC), KCRW’s UnFictional, Slate.com, the Getty Museum (Los Angeles), USC Annenberg School for Communication and Journalism, TED Radio Hour (NPR), Latino USA, On the Media (WNYC), Monocle, KCRW’s Strangers, and many others.
+I’m a proud member of KCRW’s Independent Producer Project, providing production, scoring, and mixing services to a variety of KCRW’s programs.

 Adventures in Sound

 My primary passion is field recording, and I’ve traveled around the world (and the Americas) to capture rich and evocative sonic landmarks and soundprints.
 I’ve recorded the songs of ritual drummers on the archipelago of Socotra; pre-dawn calls to prayer in rural Mali; the haunting sounds of train horns in the California desert; unique folkloric singing in the mountains of Bulgaria; and much more.
 I also collect vintage recordings of diaphonic foghorns, virtually all of which have been decommissioned in lighthouses around the United States and Europe.

-ShortWaveMusic was a global sound series which aimed to preserve the sound of regional and international broadcasting around the world.
+ShortWaveMusic (2005-2014) was a global sound series which aimed to preserve the sound of regional and international broadcasting around the world.
 Traveling with my radios to electrically-quiet deserts, mountains, and open plains, I recorded hundreds of hours of music and speech from radio stations on every continent, with a particular interest in transmissions from Africa and the Middle East.
-The project ran from 2005-2014, and is currently on the back-burner due to other activities.
+The project is currently on the back-burner as I pursue other opportunities.